Earthquakes on May 11, 2026

 21.6 km---✓ ReviewedUSGS →

-On May 11, 2026, worldwide seismic activity registered a magnitude 3.1 earthquake 55 km NNE of San Juan, Puerto Rico at 18:40 UTC.
-This was a shallow crustal earthquake, focused at 21.6 km depth.
-Coordinates: 18.932°, -65.919°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 3.1 earthquake 55 km NNE of San Juan, Puerto Rico came in on May 11, 2026 at 18:40 UTC.
+At a depth of 21.6 km, the event was shallow crustal.
+Geolocation places the event at 18.932°N, -65.919°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11